Top of page

 • Dinner 50%

-Unreasonable or excessive expenditure of University funds on alcohol while on Authorised University Travel is deemed inappropriate and treated as entertainment expenditure subject to FBT.
+Excessive spending on alcohol is considered inappropriate and treated as entertainment expenditure subject to FBT.

 Entertainment of Guests